This website uses cookies by default. Find out more on our Information about Cookies page.

 You must provide all the documentation and statutory approvals before we issue this.

-This toolkit was compiled to help with housing adaptations which will make the home of a person with disabilities suitable for his / her needs.
+This toolkit was compiled to help with housing adaptations to make the home of a disabled person suitable for their needs.